concur/developer.concur.com/src/tools-support/release-notes/app-center-2020.markdown

 Monitor, view or change your bookings, select favourite apartments and locations, run reports, track your spend, and make sure your programme is working as efficiently as possible, all via a secure closed platform that is only visible to you.

-You can make instant online bookings utilising Orbi’s live availability, see all of your upcoming reservations in one place and request extensions or cancellations.
+You can make instant online bookings utilising Orbi’s live availability, see all of your upcoming reservations in one place, and request extensions or cancellations.
 From Orbi’s reporting dashboard, you can see a snapshot of how your programme is performing.
 You can also create your own bespoke reports based on the stats that are important to you.

 Every aspect of Orbi is completely customisable to ensure the apartments you and your team book are compliant with your programme and suitable for your travellers.
 If you manage travel for others, you can highlight preferred properties or set budgets for specific user groups.